NLeSC/eEcology-script-wrapper/docs/adding_script.rst

 This function recieves the form submission result.

 After validation and mapping the script can be executed.

+Examples of validation:

+* Prevent script from running when there is no data or too much data to work with.
+* Give hints which date range to choose.

 5. Run script
 =============